passcod/catflap/README.md

 # Will work!
 ```

+You can use `su` to drop privileges for your command while running catflap as
+root or with elevated capabilities.
+This allows for example to [operate on raw
+sockets](./integrations/raw) or [low ports](./integrations/low-ports) without
+running your program itself as root.

 ### Port zero

 If you specify port zero, the system will pick an unused high port at random.